Bybit vs Binance: Which Should You Choose?

 ByBit Overview

 ByBit was founded in 2018, around the same time other derivatives-based crypto exchanges started to crop up.
 In only a few years of operating, ByBit amassed four million+ registered accounts trading on the platform.
 The ByBit philosophy is simple — provide the best crypto margin exchange for experienced traders with everything they need.
 This includes the ability to speculate on hundreds of derivative pairs and even trade crypto options to amplify potential profits (and losses) with leverage of up to 100x.
-The trading hub comes with all the bells and whistles one would expect from a modern exchange, including a fully customizable chart, access to an order book, and basic asset information such as 24h trading volume.
+The trading hub comes with all the bells and whistles one would expect from a modern exchange, including a fully customizable chart, access to an order book, and basic asset information such as 24-hour trading volume.

 Beyond its trading features, ByBit stacks up well in other areas too.
 The platform has a solid earning program that frequently offers promotions and competitions that can boost money-making opportunities.
-ByBit has a P2P platform to trade four cryptocurrencies easily, and even hosts a decent NFT marketplace.
+ByBit has a P2P platform to trade four cryptocurrencies easily and even hosts a decent NFT marketplace.
 Similarly, there is a ByBit referral code for new traders to earn a deposit bonus.

 A major downside of ByBit is that it can be harsh for beginners.
 The user interface is very similar to Binance’s.
 However, the platform’s trading-centric philosophy may be off-putting to the inexperienced.
 Derivatives and futures contracts are best avoided by newcomers to trading, as they require a certain level of skill and knowledge to prevent quickly accumulating losses.